garrandall/popular-music-data/tracks/pyramid-charice-iyaz.md

 We'll never fall just keep on going
 Forever we will stay, like a pyramid

-Like a pyramid like a pyramid eh (ooh)
+Like a pyramid like a pyramid eh (oh)
-Like a pyramid like a pyramid eh (ooh)
+Like a pyramid like a pyramid eh (oh)
-Like a pyramid like a pyramid eh eh (oooh)
+Like a pyramid like a pyramid eh eh (oh)
 Cold, never ever when you're close
 We will never let it fold
 A story that was never told